gokujj/projet8/README.md

 2. Go to the project directory with the terminal
 3. Install dependencies using the `pipenv install`
 4. For launch app first start virtual environement `pipenv shell`
-5. Current local databse is empty for feed it `python manage.py makemigrations ` and `python manage.py migrate`
+5. Current local database is empty for feed it `python manage.py makemigrations ` and `python manage.py migrate`
+6. Load products from OpenFoodFacts with `python manage.py load_products`
-6. Start app with `python manage.py runserver` and you can follow the instructions.
+7. Start app with `python manage.py runserver` and you can follow the instructions.